FailAcademy/learning/adp-vancouver/_lessons/week-03/02-connecting-client-and-server.md

 ## Exercise 5

 Create a `store` on the server.
-How will it be different from your client `store`?
+Determine how will it be different from your client `store`?

-Update the server store whenever the server receives a new action
+Be sure to update the server store whenever the server receives a new action.

-Trigger a `SET_STATE` action on the client to update the client sate with the updated server state
+Trigger a `SET_STATE` action on the client to update the client sate with the updated server state.

 ---

 ## Exercise 6

-Give each client a `clientId` as an identifier.
+Give each client a `clientId` as an identifier:

-1. Give the client an id using ["uuid"](https://github.com/defunctzombie/node-uuid)
+1. Give the client an id using [`uuid`](https://github.com/defunctzombie/node-uuid)
 2. Store the `clientId` in the store
 3. Pass the `clientId` with all middleware calls
 4. Store votes as an array of `clientId`'s
 5. Return votes as the size of the votes array

+---

 ## Exercise 7

-What would be the best method to sync your server store with a database?
+Determine the best method to sync your server store with a database...

-- in reducers?
+- In reducers?
-- using middleware?
+- Using middleware?
-- a plugin?
+- A plugin?

-Explain and justify your solution.
+Explain and justify your conclusion.

 ---

 ## Lab Activity

-1. Setup your project to be a full-stack app, connecting the client and server.
+In today's lab, you will begin converting your project to be a full-stack app&mdash;finally connecting the client and server.

-2. Integrate the [react-redux-router](https://github.com/reactjs/react-router-redux) with your full-stack Redux demo.
+You will need to integrate the [react-redux-router](https://github.com/reactjs/react-router-redux) with your project.

 ---

-## Resources
+## Additional Resources

 - [FullStack Redux Tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html)
 - [React Redux Fullstack Starter](https://github.com/michaelcheng429/react-redux-fullstack-starter)
 - [Universal Redux Demo](https://github.com/erikras/react-redux-universal-hot-example)